-When the break up was complete, I launched my agency.
+When the break-up was complete, I launched my agency.
 It was the first time I was 100% on my own.
-For the first 4 months, I generated a grand total $500.
+For the first 4 months, I generated a grand total of $500.
 My Father in law had to buy me a laptop.
 I borrowed money from him to pay my mortgage.
 My wife was supporting our family.
 Then something happened.

 My Father was deteriorating from ALS.
 A terminal, and brutal disease.
 It tore his body apart.
-I would self medicate and drink myself numb every night.
+I would self-medicate and drink myself numb every night.
 Scotch.
 I couldn’t believe he was dying.
-I would wake up hung over ever morning, and drag myself into the office.
+I would wake up hungover every morning, and drag myself into the office.
 I should have been skipping into the office.

 Every day for the past 5 years, I thought my Dad was going to die, until he finally did.
 Every day for 5 years I thought my clients were going to fire us, until they finally did.
 Every day for 5 years it terrified me that I wouldn’t make payroll, until I finally missed it.
 Entrepreneurship?
 Torture.

 I’ve miscalculated, misinterpreted and stumbled my way through being an entrepreneur.
 Sometimes it’s been amazing fun.
 Other times I’ve hated running my agency more than going to work at the worst jobs I’ve ever had.
 Like the time a star employee resigned.
 Or the time I had to fire another employee.
 I remembered how it felt to get fired.
 I didn’t want to fire someone.
 That sucked.

 We grew over 3,000% in our second year.
 I had no idea how to manage that kind of growth.
 Nor did I know how to manage people.
 I was a career sales and marketing executive.
 I knew how to manage myself.
 I’m learning that managing people means that you don’t manage people.
 That took a while.